 2. Ed Cossart Immediate Needs Grant (IN)

 These grants are named in honor of a past Lions Oakland Blind Center President who dedicated years of service to helping blind and low vision individuals.

 Immediate Needs Grants are limited to blind or low vision individuals 21 years old or older who live in Alameda or Contra Costa Counties in California and are awarded throughout the year with the purpose of providing financial aid to those individuals who have a demonstrated immediate, but low cost need.
 The maximum amount to be awarded is $1,500.
 Computers are not a part of this program.
 Smart phones, iPads or Apple watches may be considered, but the cost of the item(s), any warranties or maintenance plan and/or any setup/training expense cannot exceed the $1,500 limit of these grants.

 The Ed Cossart Immediate Needs Grant is designed to fund the following types of needs.
 The list is meant to be suggestive and not limiting.

 - Medical Aids (e.g. Talking Blood Glucose Monitor)

 - Seeing Aids (e.g. Canes or Repair of a Braille Machine)

 - Transportation (e.g. Transit to Medical Appointments, Work Conference or for a Family Emergency)

-Awardees must give a final accounting of how funds were used and be willing to have their testimonials used for publicity purposes by LVRN.
+Awardees must give a final accounting or testimonial of how the grant was used, the benefits derived from the grant and be willing to have their testimonials used for publicity purposes by LVRN.

 How to Apply